Koppula Eshwar: Life

 Eshwar was born in Kummarikunta village of Julapalli Mandal, Karimnagar district in a Scheduled caste community.
 His mother is Mallamma and father Lingaiah.

 Political career

-Koppula Eshwar was born on April 20, 1959 and is a Graduate in Arts.
+Koppula Eshwar was born on April 20, 1959, and is a Graduate in Arts.
 A six time MLA from Karimnagar district, he started his political career in Telugu Desam Party in 1994 and continued as MLA from Medaram Assembly constituency and later from Dharmapuri Assembly constituency.

 He joined TRS in 2001 and actively participated in Telangana agitation.
-He was elected MLA from Medaram constituency in 2004 after Mathang Narsaiah retired.
+He was elected MLA from Medaram constituency in 2004 after Matangi Narsaiah retired.
 He was reelected in 2008 from Medaram, 2009 in general elections, and 2010 by elections from Dharmapuri.

 He worked in Singareni Collieries Company Limited for 26 years and served as Government Chief Whip from 2014 to 2018.

 Positions held

 Political statistics

 Koppula Eshwar contested as Member of Legislative Assembly from Medaram and Darmapuri (Assembly constituency).